 [Heading amended by No. 42 of 1982 s.
 32.]

-31. Term used in this Part
+31. Term used: soil conservation notice

 In this Part soil conservation notice means a notice served in accordance with section 32(1) and in sections 35 and 39 includes a notice so served as varied by the Minister under this Part.